Finding a Zoom 707 II

 [ Advertising ]

-Zoom 707 II is a very powerful guitar multi-effects unit.
-While still compact, versatile and sturdy, it is substantially different in more than just appearance from its predecessor the original Zoom GFX-707.
-I got my 707 II not long after the 707, so was using them both side-by-side for many years.
+Zoom 707 II is a powerful guitar multi-effects unit, even by today's standards, released in the early 2000s (estimate).
+Compact, versatile and sturdy like its predecessor, it is substantially different in more than just appearance from the original Zoom GFX-707.
+I got my 707 II not long after buying the GFX-707, so I was using them both side-by-side for many years (... about 10 years actually).

-This is not a fault of either the 707 II device or it's maker, just an acknowledgement that the original 707 has a particular or perhaps peculiar combination of attributes that guitarists seem to like.
-For one thing, the chorus isn't as rich on the 707 II, suggesting some changes to the DSP (Digital Signal Processor) circuitry as well.
+It is important to note that this is not a fault of either the 707 II device, it's maker or designers.
+Just an acknowledgement that the original 707 has a particular or perhaps peculiar combination of attributes that guitarists seem to really like.
+For one thing, the chorus isn't quite as rich on the 707 II (something that baffled me), suggesting some changes were made to the DSP (Digital Signal Processor) circuitry as well.

 (See also Zoom GFX-707 and Bass Guitar Zoom BFX-708).